 - Bloom time: Salad brunet blooms in summer.

-- Leaves: Salad burnet has fernlike leave that resemble celery.
+- Leaves: Salad burnet has fernlike leave that resembles celery.
 The toothed leaflets grow opposite one another in pairs along the leaf stalk.

 Also of interest: